aces/Loris/modules/dataquery/help/dataquery.md

 ## Manage Saved Queries

-This tab organizes new or previously saved queries.
+This tab lets you review and edit saved queries.
 If you want to save your current query, click **Save Current Query**, then enter your new query name.
 Specify that it should be saved publicly if you want it to be visible to other users.
 Click **Save Changes**.
 Saved queries will show up in the **Load Saved Query** tab.